 If you are Fresh graduate from university and thinking about which career to choose?
 Software Development or Software Testing / QA?
 Is Software Testing a good career choice?
-Does Testing has future?
+Does Testing have a future?
 Do Testers get decent Salary?
 Then let me explain to you with below 10 practical reasons why Software Testing/ QA is a good career option.

 I am an IT Engineer by qualification and a Software Test Engineer /QA by profession.
 Being into IT and Software Testing for more than 10 years, I have never regretted my decision to take Software Testing as my career.
 In fact, I feel Software Testing is really a good career option.

 What is Software Testing /QA in a simple term:

 Testing is verifying your product or service is as per the requirement and analyzing it from the point of view of the end customer.

 10 Practical Reasons Why Software Testing / QA is a Good Career Option:

 1. S/W Testing is in Demand:

 In the era of digitization, be it Education, Banking or Healthcare everyone is going digital.
 Competition is growing for developing products and providing services online.
 As a result, many startups are coming up.

 There are so many options available for any S/W product or any S/W services, BUT what matters is Quality.
 And when there is the talk of Quality, Testing / QA comes into the picture.
 So, S/W testing is very much in demand and if you know Automation, then you are the company’s favor.